Updated June 2021 based on data available through December 2017.

-Just over 485,000 Chinook salmon were reported to be in the Salish Sea in 2010 (source: Pacific Salmon Commission - see chart below).
-This is a 60% reduction in Chinook abundance since the Commission began tracking salmon data in 1984.
+Just over 473,000 adult Chinook salmon were estimated by the Pacific Salmon Commission to have passed through the Salish Sea in 2018 (see charts below).
+This is a 60% reduction in Chinook salmon abundance since the Commission began tracking salmon data in 1984.
+The current estimate does not include the effect of predators or other sources of Chinook mortality before spawning, so it may overestimate the spawning population size.